 The members are the essential foundation of the Kunstverein, supporting its missions and ambitions as well as helping to advance the mediation of contemporary art in the city of Nuremberg.
 In addition to free entry to all of the Kunstverein Nuremberg’s events and exhibitions, as well as those at other Kunstvereine throughout Germany, special art trips are offered to members that expand the artistic dialogue beyond the city of Nuremberg.
 Members also have the opportunity to purchase artworks in the form of annual exclusive limited-edition works at affordable prices.

-Peter Naumann (Chairman)
+Peter Naumann (First Chairperson)

 Dr. Christoph Giehl